Gerald R Ford Class (CVN 78/79) – US Navy CVN 21 Future Carrier Programme, United States of America

-The first two ships, USS Gerald R Ford (CVN 78) and USS John F Kennedy (CVN 79), will be commissioned in 2015 and 2019, and further ships of the class will enter service at intervals of five years.
-A total of ten Ford class carriers are planned with construction continuing to 2058.
+The first two ships, USS Gerald R Ford (CVN 78) and USS John F Kennedy (CVN 79), will be commissioned in 2016 and 2020 respectively, and further ships of the class will enter service at intervals of five years.
+A total of ten Ford-class carriers are planned with construction continuing to 2058.

 The CVN 78's first steel was cut in August 2005.
 A $5.1bn contract for the detailed design and construction was awarded to Newport News in September 2008.
 The keel was laid in November 2009.

-Northrop Grumman was awarded a contract for the planning and design of the second carrier, CVN 79, in November 2006.
-In May 2011, the US Navy announced that the carrier will be called John F Kennedy (CVN 79).
+Northrop Grumman was awarded a planning and design contract for the second carrier, CVN 79, in November 2006.
+In May 2011, the US Navy announced that the carrier will be called John F Kennedy.

 Construction of the USS John F Kennedy (CVN 79) began in February 2011 and is expected for completion in 2020.